Skip to content

 In a hurry?
 TL;DR

-• 1Sleeping on your left side is linked to more nightmares.
+• 1Sleeping on your left side is linked to a higher incidence of nightmares.

-• 2Right-side sleepers report calmer, more peaceful dreams.
+• 2Right-side sleepers are more likely to experience peaceful and calm dreams.

-• 4Sleep position can influence dream content and quality.
+• 3The position of your body during sleep may influence dream content and emotional tone.

 Why It Matters